pallavilagisetti/admin_control/upstar-backend/README.md

 ---

-**Note**: This backend API powers the SkillGraph AI admin dashboard.
-Ensure all dependencies (PostgreSQL, Redis) are running for full functionality.
+**Note**: This backend API powers the Upstar admin dashboard.
+Ensure all dependencies (PostgreSQL) are running for full functionality.